nguyenvananh0311/ACES_MobileApp/README.md

 For Android, ensure that the app has internet permissions in the AndroidManifest.xml.

 ##Tesing
-Scan QR code to login
+- Scan QR code to login:

 ![Alt text](https://github.com/nguyenvananh0311/ACES_MobileApp/blob/main/LoginQRCode.jpg)